Alias: Product Vision

 This diversity in perspective within a team brings great value, because it raises the probability that the team will overlook no great idea.
 Admitting multiple perspectives and soliciting the input of people with different backgrounds and experiences helps the effort explore a wide variety of options.
 The different experiences and ideas open additional, innovative perspectives that can be valuable.
 Unchecked, these differences can fracture the team by taking the team in multiple directions.

 A goal becomes shared when the team takes ownership of it.
-The team takes ownership of the goal when it co-creates it so that it becomes theirs.
+The team takes ownership of the goal when it co-creates it.
+It becomes their goal.

 The individual who embodies the passion for this new product effort takes on the role of Product Owner, around whom stakeholders and potential future coworkers rally to articulate and together to define and refine a Vision.
 The Vision is a description of how the product supports a desired future toward which an envisioned future Product Organization advances (as described in the Product Organization Pattern Language).